 A Holter monitor is a device used to monitor your heart’s rhythm and activity for a continuous period of time, usually between 24-48 hours.
 If you have been experiencing symptoms such as shortness of breath, dizziness or palpitations, your GP or a Consultant may recommend a Holter heart rate monitor to record your heart’s activity whilst you go about your everyday activities and help identify the cause of your condition.

 Effective diagnosis to help you on your way to treatment

-Wearing the Holter heart monitor allows your Doctor to record your heart’s activity over a longer period than with an ECG test, which means it can also monitor your heart activity during different activities.
+Wearing the Holter heart monitor records your heart’s activity over a longer period than with an ECG test, which means it can also monitor your heart activity during different activities.

 Once you have been referred to a Cardiac Physiologist, you will be advised on how to record your symptoms and activities whilst you are wearing the monitor.
 When you return your monitor, your Physiologist will analyse and send a report to your GP or Consultant, to help them assess the cause of your symptoms and devise a plan for treatment.

 Prices & payment